joonaspessi/AdventOfCode2021/README.md

 - It was quite a struggle to first understand the problem itself from the description
 - Learned a lot: passing parameters as a reference, using enumerations and implementing mutable methods for enumerations
 - Had to "cheat" and watch a reference implementation https://www.youtube.com/watch?v=brkGA89wZOs&t=2137s

+### Day17 ⭐⭐

+- After figuring out range min and max range for x, the solution was quite easy to form.
+- X value could be determined with use of sum first n natural numbers equation `min_x = n * (n + 1) / 2` and solving n from this equation.
+- Probably there is more elegant way to determine scale for y as well.